 4. CSRF Attack

 CSRF, also known as cross-site request forgery, is a vulnerability that enables hackers to trick users into performing actions they don’t need to.
-For instance, it could be transferring funds, changing passwords, or their email address.
+These actions could include transferring funds, changing passwords, or changing their email addresses.

 Hackers could get total control over the website based on the actions they perform.